mbaeuerle/Briss-2.0/README.md

 Version 2.0 is intended to be a GUI Update for the Briss PDF cropping tool.
-It is based on Briss 0.9 which is located at sourceforge: http://sourceforge.net/projects/briss/
+It is based on Briss 0.9 which is located at sourceforge: http://sourceforge.net/projects/briss/ Note that version 2.0 in this repository is developed independently of the original author of 0.9.

 Briss is running on Windows, MacOS and Linux and works with Java 8 and above.

 ## Installation

-Currently Briss 2.0 is in alpha therefore some features are still missing (for example the page skip list).
+Currently Briss 2.0 is in alpha therefore some features are still missing.
 If you want to give it a try you can download the pre release from https://github.com/mbaeuerle/Briss-2.0/releases.
-There is a version of Briss for Java 8 and one version for any newer version of Java.
+Starting with v2.0-alpha-5 the whole application including the dependencies is bundled in one Java jar file.

 ## Usage
-You can run the application by executing the following command in terminal (in Windows use `Briss-2.0.bat`):
+You can run the application by double-clicking on `./lib/Briss-2.0-all.jar` or executing the following command in terminal:

 ```
 ./bin/Briss-2.0